 “You go deep enough or far out enough in consciousness and you will bump into the sacred.
 It’s not something we generate; it’s something out there waiting to be discovered.”Michael Pollan

 It’s yet another way…

-Having written yesterday about teens and hopelessness, I feel the need to follow up with mind altering substances, because I believe that deserves some conversation.
-It’s also part of the equation of meditation, certain pockets of it anyway.
-Think peace pipe, or the Ram Dass experiments of the 60s–Harvard educated scientists seeking inner truth and consciousness, initially through psychedelics explorations, then later through more yogic pursuits involving love and service. (more here: https://www.ramdass.org/changing-lenses-excerpt/)
+Having written yesterday about teens and hopelessness, I feel the need to follow up with mind-altering substances, which I believe deserve some conversation.
+They’re also part of the equation of meditation, or certain pockets of it, anyway.
+Think peace pipe or the Ram Dass experiments of the ’60s, when Harvard-educated scientists sought inner truth and consciousness initially through psychedelic explorations (and later through more yogic pursuits involving love and service).

-Then, we send mixed messages with changing laws and ages regarding what is ok and what is not.
+It’s hard enough to be honest with ourselves about whether or not we are maintaining balance.
+As parents, the honesty thing gets even more complicated.
+First, we deny.
+Then, we send mixed messages with changing laws and ages regarding what’s okay and what is not.
 Standing back only seems to contribute to the deviant tendencies.
-We need to be walking alongside our young people, and we are not.
+We need to be walking alongside our young people.
+And we are not.

-Imagine walking in to a circle of people, most dressed in white, all ages, and taking a seat on your mat for the next 48 hours.
+Imagine walking into a circle of people, most dressed in white, all ages, and taking a seat on your mat for the next 48 hours.
 What awaits, you’re not quite sure.
 You’ve heard inklings from friends, strangers who have lauded this form of meditation.
 Over the course of the evening – after being ceremoniously served your dose of plant medicine – you are transported to another dimension.
 A world in which the flowers painted on the wall spiral in on themselves, and when you close your eyes you see things differently.
 You forgive your grandmother for not telling you you were beautiful, as she was just trying to keep you from having an ego.
 You are filled with gratitude for the mother your mom has been, despite her own loveless childhood.
 And you see how much true love your partner has to give, which you don’t want to limit by being jealous.
 Radical thoughts, thoughts you’ve never had before, that free you from your old way of thinking, of believing.